-Why AuDHD creativity comes in waves
+Why creativity comes in waves for the AuDHD brain

-And because of autism-related sensory sensitivity and ADHD-related executive dysfunction, burnout can happen quickly.
-When your brain and body need rest, they don’t ask, they demand.
-That shutdown phase is not laziness; it’s recovery.
+But this level of intensity uses a whole lot of energy, and because of this burnout can happen quickly.
+When your brain and body need rest, they don’t ask; they demand it, and you find yourself shutting down.
+But that shutdown is not laziness…it’s recovery.

-The shame spiral that often follows
+The shame spiral

 -